sotolawal/quick-ship-label-preview/README.txt

     1. Click on the extension icon
     2. Click on any saved label information
           *Only the 20 most recent labels are retained*
+- Preview P21 Packing Lists
+    1. Use the floating button to preview packing lists as they are made available.
+        *You can drag and move the button as you like*

 Supported Carriers
 - UPS